Cheroberous/anti_popup/README.md

 # anti_popup
-Chrome extension to avoid popup on chosen websites
+Chrome extension to avoid popup on chosen websites (this is "few days project" that will be expanded)

 //               added features

-/*   - the plug-in starts working only if:
+   - the plug-in starts working only if:

        1) we just opened Chrome and click on an already open page of anime/streaming community
        2) we open a new anime/streaming community page